A symphony of movement

 The new Hamburg Elbphilharmonie is a state of the art music venue set in the heart of the city’s industrial district.

 The glass clad, 10-storey, multi-function venue sits above an existing factory building, and offers visitors facilities including a 2,100-seat concert hall, hotel, residential apartments, public plaza and restaurant.
-Seeking to create a dramatic atmosphere from the moment concert-goers arrive, the main concert hall is accessed via a curving, seven storey high escalator.
+Seeking to create a dramatic atmosphere from the moment concertgoers arrive, the main concert hall is accessed via a curving, seven storey high escalator.

 Our engineers used data gathered about the spaces alongside BIM software to create a virtual environment where the concert venue people movement strategy could be tested.
 This predictive model informed the location of ticket counters, security gates, vertical circulation, signage, cloakrooms and the bar, which has been positioned to welcome audience members to stay in the venue once the performance has finished.
-The work of the Smart Space team also resulted in the decision to have timed ticket entry for the public plaza, allowing for people flow to be moderated during peak times.
-Sensors will allow Elbphilharmonie’s management team to review actual use and adjust where needed.
+The model allowed our team to consider a number of scenarios, from different audience types attending different events, to how movement during summer and winter impacts the speed that people leave the venue.

-We worked with the BuroHappold transport team, Hamburg city authorities, transport planners, event organisers and car park operators to conduct a comprehensive survey of pedestrian and vehicular movements on the existing site.
+To address congestion issues outside of the venue, we worked with Buro Happold’s transport team, Hamburg city authorities, transport planners, event organisers and car park operators to conduct a comprehensive survey of pedestrian and vehicular movements on the existing site.

 With its distinctive form finding its home on the Hamburg skyline, Elbphilharmonie is set to become a cultural icon for the city.
 The Smart Space team’s human-centred approach to design has helped to create an outstanding performance space with an exceptional audience experience.

-Arch Daily Cultural Architecture Building of the Year 2017
+Arch Daily Cultural Architecture Building of the Year